• Skip to primary navigation

 This crash crippled the securities industry and the US economy (it was known as the Great Depression, after all), and therefore, the SEC and SEA aimed to make sure the consequences of this could never be repeated.

 The Securities Exchange Act (SEA) works hand in hand with the SEC, with the SEA forming the federal securities law, and the SEC staff enforcing it.
-For example, the Securities Exchange Act specifies the disclosures that each company must make, and the SEC manages compliance, sometimes taking companies to federal court.
+For example, the Securities Exchange Act specifies the disclosures that each company must make, and the SEC manages compliance, sometimes taking companies to federal court

 The SEC’s duties expanded in 2002 with the introduction of another legal Act.
 The Sarbanes-Oxley Act aims to protect investors from corporate fraud, having been introduced in response to early 2000s stock market scandals which, again, reduced investor confidence in the markets.